Ventery/Raven/README.md

 ## English

-Raven works like a simplified SSH with NAT traversal.
+Raven works like a simplified SSH with NAT traversal,written in C++.

 Now developing...
 But you can still have a test for fun!